Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Results

 \subsection{\textit{Ex vivo} Results}

-The ARFI method and our proposed two imaging sequences are applied on the \textit{ex vivo} bovine liver.
-All the measurements are performed at the depth of 3 cm which is half of the total depth of the tissue sample.
+The proposed two imaging sequences are applied on the \textit{ex vivo} bovine liver to show some preliminary results on real tissue.
+As there is no ground truth for the actual elasticity of the \textit{ex vivo} sample, the result of the ARFI method is also provided to investigate the range of the elasticity values estimated by both methods.
+All the reported measurements are performed at the depth of 3 cm which is half of the total depth of the tissue sample.